STRATUM 3 and 3E OSCILLATOR REQUIREMENTS

 ppm/20 years Stratum 3 and 3E)

 The Free Run requirement is easily obtainable for any precision oscillator.
 However part of the system requirement is that any Stratum 3 and 3E system must be able to lock to any other stratum 3 or 3E system.
 The reference signal into the system may be from an operating free running system that can be off as much as ±4.6 ppm.
 Further clarifying the lock requirement, a Stratum 3E system must be able to lock to a Stratum 3 system.
-This means that a system where the VCO input of the oscillator in used to lock the frequency in the system, the oscillator in that system must be able to adjust ±4.6 ppm plus the stability of the oscillator.
-It is very difficult to design and build a Stratum 3 oscillator to pull ±9.2 ppm ( ±4.6 ppm for the oscillator in the system plus ±4.6 ppm for the reference signal into that system).

-The suggested Drift value ids the most difficult to satisfy but is not a requirement.
+The suggested Drift value is the most difficult to satisfy but is not a requirement.
 The temperature range is pseudo defined (Bell core suggest the temperature change in a lab environment of ± 5°F).
-The voltage change is alluded to because the Drift value is to include other effects along with aging and temperature.
+The voltage change is included because the Drift value is to include other effects along with aging and temperature.
 Since Drift is the tightest specification; aging, temperature, and voltage characteristics of the oscillator are large factors in this stability value.
 Usually TCXOs will not meet this value, because they usually do not have a frequency versus temperature characteristic that is as linear as an oven oscillator.
 Like the Holdover requirement, the system designer has some flexibility:In controlling the oscillator voltage by choice of power supply.

 Specifying the temperature change for the Drift.